Irreducible A_1 Subgroups of Exceptional Algebraic Groups

 \section{Strategy for the proof of Theorem \ref{mainthm}}

-To prove Theorem \ref{mainthm} we prove Theorems \ref{thmG2}--\ref{thmE8} in Sections \ref{secG2}--\ref{secE8}, respectively and successively.
-In this section we describe the strategy used in proving Theorems \ref{thmG2}--\ref{thmE8}.
+To prove Theorem \ref{mainthm} we prove Theorems \ref{thmG2} to \ref{thmE8} in Sections \ref{secG2} to \ref{secE8}, respectively and successively.
+In this section we describe the strategy used in proving Theorems \ref{thmG2} to \ref{thmE8}.
 Let $G$ be an exceptional algebraic group over an algebraically closed field of characteristic $p$.
-Suppose $X$ is a $G$-irreducible $A_1$ subgroup of $G$.
+Suppose $X$ is a $G$-irreducible subgroup $A_1$ of $G$.
 Then $X$ is contained in a maximal connected subgroup $M$ of $G$.
 Since $X$ is $G$-irreducible, $M$ is reductive.
 Furthermore, $X$ is $M$-irreducible as any parabolic subgroup of $M$ is contained in a parabolic subgroup of $G$ by the Borel-Tits Theorem \cite{BT}.
-Therefore, $X$ is contained $M$-irreducibly in some reductive, maximal connected subgroup $M$ of $G$ and the following strategy will find all such $X$.
+Therefore, $X$ is contained $M$-irreducibly in some reductive, maximal connected subgroup $M$ of $G$ and the following strategy finds all such $X$.